Buy a Home with Electric Baseboard Heat?

 I, too, have a house with electric baseboard heat only my electric rates are no so high....why not put in an unvented gas heater or unvented gas logs in the fireplace (close off the flue)...you could use natural gas if its available and you want to put in a gas line or propane.

 Our last house was heated by electrical wires running back and forth across the ceiling (very ineffective...heat rises, you know?) so we usually had to put the heat up really high in order to get any benefit...mega bucks!
 When we put a new roof on and a new skylight, we had to cut through the electrical wires, leaving the house virtually heatless.
-We looked into gas heat, but by the time we brought the gas line up our street and had the ducts installed it would have cost us about $6,000.
+We looked into gas heat, but by the time we brought the gas line up our street and had the ducts installed it would have cost far too much.
 We solved the problem by installing Cadet heaters in the wall (we purchased them from A-Boy, but you should be able to get them from any plumbing/heating supply shop).
 They are about twice the size of a gas register and can be integrated into the existing thermostat.
-It cost us $200 per heater and about $300 for an electrician to install them.
+It cost us $200 per heater and about $400 for an electrician to install them.
 They heated up our main living area very well and they were sure a lot more asthetically pleasing than baseboard heaters.
-My husband tells me of the current recall on some of the older models, but the newer ones are fine.

 Ask the Electric Company